Elliot Watt

 Watt began his career in the youth academies of Liverpool, Blackburn Rovers, Preston North End, and Wolverhampton Wanderers.
 With Wolves, he made his professional debut, and spent time on loan at Carlisle United.
-He signed for Bradford City in 2020, spending two years with the club before departing for Salford.
+He signed for Bradford City in 2020, spending two years with the club before departing for Salford City.
+In 2024, he signed for Burton Albion.

 Born in Preston, Watt has represented Scotland internationally for the U17s, U19s, and U21s, and participated in the 2018 Toulon Tournament.

 Club career

 Early career

 Watt began his career at Liverpool before moving to Blackburn Rovers due to travelling problems.
 He then moved to hometown club Preston North End.
 He signed his first professional contract with Wolverhampton Wanderers in November 2017.

 He made his Wolves debut on 28 August 2018 in the EFL Cup against Sheffield Wednesday at Hillsborough, starting in the 2–0 second round win.
+He was replaced on 62 minutes by future Portuguese international Pedro Goncalves.

 On 1 January 2020, Watt joined Carlisle United on loan until the end of the season.
 His first appearance for the club was in a 2–2 draw against Cardiff City in the FA Cup, playing the full 90 minutes.